 adb tcpip

-command allows you to switch from USB to TCP/IP mode for ADB connections, which can be useful when you want to connect wirelessly.
+The adb tcpip command allows you to switch from USB (ADB daemon) to TCP/IP mode for ADB connections, which can be useful when you want to connect wirelessly.

 Example: